 Living More Intentionally is a Journey

-Every blog article I write is somewhat personal, but this one was especially meaningful in some special ways.
+Everything I write is somewhat personal, but this article was especially meaningful in some special ways.
 That’s because when I lived through the story below, this wasn’t a theoretical discussion or a theological exercise for me; it was real life!

 I had been in the business world for over 37 years but was moving toward a major life change into full-time ministry.
 During that process, I wrestled with a number of questions including: